shifin424/Aadhaar-OCR-System/README.md

 ## Conclusion

-AadhaarScan is an innovative web application that seamlessly extracts Aadhaar card information from images, offering a user-friendly experience.
+"AadhaarScan is an innovative web application that seamlessly extracts Aadhaar card information from images, offering a user-friendly experience.
 Developed with the powerful MERN (MongoDB, Express.js, React, Node.js) stack, the project combines cutting-edge technologies to deliver efficient parsing functionality.

 Feel free to explore and contribute to the project, making Aadhaar information extraction a smoother process for users.
 If you encounter any issues or have suggestions, please check out the contribution guidelines.

 Thank you for choosing AadhaarScan!

+You can access the live version of AadhaarScan [here](https://aadhaarscan.netlify.app).